 It’s three o’clock by the time we finally shoulder our monstrous packs and set off on the two-lane highway that is, in true CDT fashion, also the trail.
 The sun blazes high and fierce and the blacktop broils under my feet.
 This is the longest stretch between resupply stops so far, and after only one mile, my body aches beneath the weight of six days worth of food and a liter of water on my back.
 I tighten my hip belt but then it’s hard to breathe.
 I loosen it and the load slams down on my shoulders.
 A black SUV barrels towards me on the road and I step into the tall grass on the shoulder to let it pass.

-“Car back!”
+“Car front!”
 I crane my neck and yell to Boat and Cloudbuster behind me, their bodies slumped forward, feet dragging along the pavement.
 Leaving town is rarely an easy feat.

-After a few more miles, we come to a small parking lot where the trail breaks off from the road and rambles upwards through rolling hills splayed out one after another across the horizon.
+After a few more miles, we come to a small parking lot where the trail breaks off from the road and rambles upwards through rolling hills splayed out along the horizon.
+Smoke from a distant forest fire rests atop the ridgelines.
 Juniper shadows unfurl in the late afternoon light.
 We’re climbing for the first time in a while.
 My legs feel strong, new muscles turning on, others welcoming the respite.

 We reach a saddle and then it’s down, down, down into a verdant slot canyon where we slosh through streams and everything smells damp and alive.
 I scramble up and over boulders which soon become small rocks, the small rocks turn to sand, then the canyon walls part and I’m standing in a clearing of soft light and leaves and it is nothing short of magical.